Twicet

 Only twicet in my whole life.

-other spellings: twice, two times, a couple times, twofold, double, and a pair of times
+variations: twice, two times, a couple times, twofold, double, a pair of times

 ★ "Twicet" almost always pops up in storytelling, alongside "oncet."
 Folks use it when counting how many times something happened. ★